November 19, 2024

 • Citizens from Mercosur countries (Uruguay, Brazil, Argentina, and Paraguay) and those with Uruguayan relatives can benefit from streamlined processes and potentially less stringent requirements for both permanent and temporary residency.

-2. Non-Mercosur Nationals Without Uruguayan Ties:some text
+2. Non-Mercosur Nationals Without Uruguayan Ties:

 • For individuals not from Mercosur countries and without family connections in Uruguay, the process is more detailed but still accessible.